-The extent of a bile duct cancer is an important factor in determining treatment options.
-Whenever possible, surgery is the main treatment for bile duct cancers, as it offers the only realistic chance for a cure.
-Because of this, doctors generally divide bile duct cancers into 2 groups:
+The extent of bile duct cancer is an important factor in deciding on treatment options.
+Whenever possible, surgery is the main treatment for bile duct cancers.
+It offers the only realistic chance for a cure.
+Because of this, doctors generally divide bile duct cancers into:

-Most stage 0, I, and II cancers and possibly some stage III cancers in the TNM staging system are potentially resectable.
-But this also depends on other factors, such as the location of the cancer and if a person is healthy enough for major surgery.
+Most stage 0, I, and II cancers and possibly some stage III cancers are potentially resectable -- it might be possible to completely take out the cancer with surgery.
+But other factors can impact whether this is a good option, such as where the cancer is and whether the patient is healthy enough to have major surgery.

-Surgery to remove the cancer completely is the preferred treatment if it is possible.
-If surgery is being considered, a staging laparoscopy may be done first to look inside the abdomen for any spread of the cancer that could make it unresectable.
-This procedure is described in the section “ How is bile duct cancer diagnosed?”
+Surgery to remove the cancer completely is the preferred treatment if it's possible.
+If surgery is being considered, a staging laparoscopy may be done first.
+This allows the doctor to look inside the abdomen (belly) for any spread of the cancer that could make it unresectable.
+(Laparoscopy is described in Tests for Bile Duct Cancer)

-Adjuvant radiation therapy and/or chemotherapy (chemo) may be given after surgery to try to lower the risk that the cancer will come back, but doctors aren’t sure how helpful this is.
-Adjuvant therapy is more likely to be used if there’s a higher chance that the cancer wasn’t removed completely (based on looking at the tissue removed at surgery in the lab).
-If it is clear that some cancer was left behind at the primary site, a second surgery may also be an option in some cases.
+Radiation therapy and/or chemotherapy (chemo) may be given after surgery to try to lower the risk that the cancer will come back.
+This is called adjuvant therapy.
+Doctors aren’t sure how helpful adjuvant therapy is.
+It's more likely to be used if there’s a higher chance that the cancer wasn’t removed completely (based on looking at and testing the tissue removed during surgery).
+If it's clear that some cancer was left behind, a second surgery to take out more tissue may also be an option in some cases.

 Sometimes it isn’t clear from imaging or other tests whether the cancer can be removed completely.
-These cancers are often called borderline resectable tumors.
-Some doctors may recommend neoadjuvant treatment with radiation and/or chemo before surgery to try to shrink the tumor.
-Then, if the cancer shrinks, surgery can be done to try to remove all of the cancer.
-Although this approach is helpful with some other types of cancer, there is no strong evidence that this helps patients with bile duct cancer live longer.
+These cancers may be called borderline resectable tumors.
+Some doctors may recommend treatment with radiation and/or chemo before surgery to try to shrink the tumor.
+(This is called neoadjuvant treatment.)
+Then, if the cancer shrinks, surgery can be done to try to remove all of it.

-As noted above, in uncommon cases where it isn’t clear if a cancer is resectable, chemotherapy and/or radiation therapy may be used first to try to shrink the cancer and make it resectable.
-Surgery could then be done to try to remove the cancer completely.
+As noted above, in cases where it isn’t clear if a cancer is resectable, chemotherapy and/or radiation therapy may be used first to try to shrink the cancer and make it resectable.
+Surgery could then be done to try to remove the cancer.

 In some cases, the doctor might think that a cancer is resectable, but once the operation starts it becomes clear that it can’t be removed completely.
-For example, the cancer may turn out to have spread farther than was visible on imaging tests before surgery.
-At this point it would not usually be helpful to remove only part of the cancer, and surgery could still cause major side effects, so this part of the operation is stopped.
-The surgeon may instead do a biliary bypass at this time to relieve any bile duct blockage or to try to prevent it from becoming a problem in the future.
-Placing stents in the bile ducts to keep them open may also be an option during surgery.
+For example, the cancer may turn out to have spread farther than was seen on the imaging tests done before surgery.
+It doesn't help to remove only part of the cancer, and surgery could still cause major side effects, so this part of the operation is stopped.
+But while the doctor can see the area, a biliary bypass may be done to relieve any bile duct blockage or to try to keep it from happening in the future.
+Putting stents in the bile ducts to keep them open may also be an option.

-For some unresectable intrahepatic or perihilar bile duct cancers, a liver transplant (after complete removal of the liver and bile duct) may be an option.
+For some unresectable intrahepatic or perihilar bile duct cancers, a liver transplant (after complete removal of the liver and bile ducts) may be an option.
 Chemo and radiation may be given first.
-Although, it is often hard to find a compatible liver donor, a liver transplant can provide a chance for a cure.
+It's often hard to find a compatible liver donor, but a liver transplant can provide a chance for a cure.

-For most bile duct cancers, it’s clear from imaging tests and/or laparoscopy that they are not resectable.
-For these cancers, treatment is aimed at trying to control the growth of the cancer for as long as possible and to relieve any symptoms it is causing.
+For most bile duct cancers, it’s clear from imaging tests and/or laparoscopy when they're not resectable.
+For these cancers, treatment is aimed at trying to control the growth of the cancer for as long as possible and to relieve any symptoms it's causing.

 Much of the focus of treating people with unresectable cancers is on relieving symptoms from the cancer.
 Two of the most important problems are bile duct blockage (which can lead to jaundice, itching, and other symptoms) and pain.